project-rakan/bladecaller/readme.md

 1. Run `docker build . --tag bladecaller` in the same directory as the `Dockerfile` file.
 2. Run `docker run bladecaller <state>` where `<state>` is one of the options listed in the repo.
 3. The outputted `<state>.idx` and `<state>.json` will be saved as `data/output/<state>/<state>.idx` and `output/<state>/<state>.json` respectively.

+## Workflow

+A recommended strategy is working from a docker container.
+Run the command: `docker run -it --volume "<absolute path to current directory>:/home/project" --rm ubuntu:latest`